-If you’re like a lot of photographers I know, your 2014 goals probably look something like this:
+You might have heard of outsourcing, but you’re not really sure how to implement outsourcing in your business or how outsourcing can benefit your photography business.
+If you’re like a lot of photographers I know, your 2019 goals probably look something like this:

 1. Increase sales

 3. Convert from digital sales to in-person sales

 4. Spend more time with friends and family and stop working 3,000 hours/week